-In-flight supplies, including catering, intended for transport or use on board an aircraft are subject to security procedures, and thereafter protected until loaded onto the aircraft in order to prevent the introduction of prohibited articles on board the aircraft.
+Airport and in-flight supplies, including catering, intended for transport or use at an airport on board an aircraft are subject to security procedures, and thereafter protected until introduced into security restricted areas of the airport or loaded onto the aircraft in order to prevent the introduction of prohibited articles at the airport or on board the aircraft, respectively.

 List of approved entities:

 6. USEFUL INFORMATION FOR TRAVELLERS

 The information provided here describes procedures to be faced before you depart and provides you with useful information that will help you move quickly and smoothly to the required security controls for departing passengers.
 Always be aware that the purpose of various security measures implemented is to prevent any unlawful act that will affect your safety when you move to the airport and during your trip.
 Your cooperation with the security personnel to achieve the above purpose is vital.

 6.1 PREPARING HOLD AND CABIN BAGGAGE